 One-to-one on the wheel Learn to throw a pot or perfect your skills during a one-to-one session with Sarah £25per hourly session During the day or evening.
 There is a discount for block bookings of 5 sessions.

 Group bookings A one hour session offering an opportunity to have fun learning pottery with one or more friends. £22per person Week days, Friday evenings or Saturday mornings

 Adult Evening Courses A five week evening course for adults, covering throwing pots on the wheel, hand clay, glazing and firing.
-Groups often have a mix of interests and experience so you can learn from Sarah and each other. £110per person
+Groups often have a mix of interests and experience so you can learn from Sarah and each other. £125per person

 Workshops and Events

-During the summer instead of residential courses Simply Potty is now offering 2 to 3 consecutive days teaching on the wheel from 10am to 3pm at the Simply Potty studio in Wantage, Oxfordshire.
+Simply Potty is now offering 2 to 3 consecutive days teaching on the wheel from 10am to 3pm at the Simply Potty studio in Wantage, Oxfordshire.
 This pottery course will cover clay preparation; wedging techniques, centring clay on the wheel and throwing different forms – jugs, vases, plates, bowls etc. Turning and finishing, pulling and attaching handles and using slip decoration.

 The 'Potting Shed'

 Enjoy the garden

 Raku evenings for adults: Finished for the season